robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 > [!IMPORTANT]
 > LXX Understand which files and directories are considered suites and how they are structured in a suite tree.
 (K2)

-When executing Robot Framework it either parses directory trees or files, depending on which paths are given.
+When executing Robot Framework, it either parses directory trees or files, depending on which paths are given.

 The given path to Robot Framework where it starts parsing is considered the **Root Suite**.

-If the path to a single file is given as **Root Suite** directly to Robot Framework only this file is parsed.
+If the path to a single file is given as **Root Suite** directly to Robot Framework, only this file is parsed.

-If a directory path is given, starting at this location, Robot Framework will parse all `*.robot`-files and directories within this path.
+If a directory path is given, starting at this location, Robot Framework will parse all `*.robot` files and directories within this path.
-Robot Framework analyses all containing files and determines if they do contain test cases or tasks.
+Robot Framework analyzes all containing files and determines if they contain test cases or tasks.
 If they do, they are considered **Suite Files** or **Low-Level Suites**.
-All directories that do either directly or indirectly do contain a Suite File are considered **Suites Directories** or **Higher-Level Suites**.
+All directories that either directly or indirectly contain a Suite File are considered **Suites Directories** or **Higher-Level Suites**.

-The ordering of suites during execution is by default defined by their name and hierarchy.
+The ordering of suites during execution is, by default, defined by their name and hierarchy.
-All files and directories, which are suites, in one directory are considered on the same level and are executed in alphabetical order.
+All files and directories, which are suites in one directory, are considered on the same level and are executed in alphabetical order.

 It is possible to define the order without influencing the name of the suite by adding a prefix followed by two underscores `__` to the name of the directory or file.
 This prefix is NOT considered part of the name.
-So `01__First_Suite.robot` is setting the suite name to `First Suite` while `2_Second_Suite.robot` is setting the suite name to `2 Second Suite`.
+So `01__First_Suite.robot` sets the suite name to `First Suite`, while `2_Second_Suite.robot` sets the suite name to `2 Second Suite`.

-One or more underscores in file- or directory-names are replaced by space characters as suite names.
+One or more underscores in file or directory names are replaced by space characters as suite names.

 Legend:
 ```